lemoine-py/Double-pendulum/README.md

    3. `local_lyapunov_spinup.py`: producing the spin-up phase for the local Lyapunov exponents
    4. `local_lyapunov_cmap.py`: producing the colormap of the local Lyapunov exponents
 3. *Other utilities*:
-   1. `functions.py`: contains the functions used in the other files
+   1. `functions.py`: contains the main functions used in the other files (but not actually used as a module)
    2. `energy_cmap.py`: produces the colormap of the initial energy of the system
    3. `explicit_derivative.py`: computes the derivative of the pendulum equations
    4. `Initilaize_planets.py`: prompts the parameters of the pendulum